trustedsec/SysmonCommunityGuide/install-and-configuration.md

 Configuration Tampering
 -----------------------
 One of the actions an attacker takes is the identification of controls and logging on a system.

-Due to initial footprint and safety, most advanced attackers limit their actions to enumerate controls to the most common actions that will add additional elements that will trigger monitoring solution, the most common methods use are:
+Due to initial footprint and safety, most advanced attackers limit their actions to enumerate controls to the most common actions that elements that will trigger a monitoring solution.
+The most common methods used are:

 * Service list.